 The size of a single, erasable page in the flash.
 This must be a power of 2.
-The default value of 1024 bytes represents the page size for the internal flash on all Tiva MCUs and this value should only be overridden if configuring a boot loader to access external flash devices with a page size different from this.
+The default value of 1024 bytes represents the page size for the internal flash on TM4C123 MCUs and this value should only be overridden if configuring a boot loader to access external flash devices with a page size different from this or changed to 16384 for TM4C129 MCUs.